lsenjov/politico/README.md

 As members of the revolutionary committee, you will guide the nation to a prosperous future, and not at all ruin the nation with contradictory amendments in your own selfish interests.
 To do this you will propose amendments to the constitution and other documents.

-This committee will steer the new country of [INSERT NAME HERE].
-Here's a brief overview of the country's state:
+Very recently, the revolution succeeded and you were catapulted into power.
+Unfortunately, most of the documents were destroyed during the chaos.
+Nevertheless, this committee will steer the new country of [INSERT NAME HERE].

 ## Rules
 - Failing to adhere to the laws will invoke the full punishment of the law...when it's instituted, anyway.